Mississippi River (Ontario)

-The Mississippi River is a tributary of the Ottawa River in Eastern Ontario, Canada which has no relation with the Mississippi River in the United States.
+The Mississippi River is a tributary of the Ottawa River in Eastern Ontario, Canada, which has no relation with the Mississippi River in the United States.
 It is 200 km in length from its source at Mackavoy Lake, has a drainage area of 4450 km2, and has a mean discharge of 40 m3/s.
 There are more than 250 lakes in the watershed.

 Communities along the river include the village of Lanark, the towns of Carleton Place, Mississippi Mills (including towns of Almonte and Pakenham), and Galetta.
 Here it enters the Ottawa River.

 Etymology

-The origin of the river's name is something of a mystery; although its current spelling may be derived from that of its much larger American cousin, it is most certainly a corruption of a different indigenous name, as the translation 'great water' would not apply to a relatively minor tributary of the Ottawa, definitely the largest river in the area.
-Instead, the name may originate from "Mazinaa[bikinigan]-ziibi", Algonquian for '[painted] image river', referring to the pictographs found on Mazinaw Lake, though this is by no means proven.
+The river's name is likely derived from its proximity to the nearby Kichisìpi (Ottawa River), meaning 'Great River' in Anicinàbemowin (the Algonquin language).
+The Misi-ziibi ('Big River') is a minor tributary of the Kichisìpi and the largest river in the area.
+Alternatively, the name may originate from Mazinaa[bikinigan]-ziibi, Algonquian for '[painted] image river', referring to the pictographs found on Mazinaw Lake, though this is by no means proven.
+According to the Algonquins of Ontario, the river's name is S'ni'miko'bi meaning 'beaver creek'.